 La Tour Rose appears in the Michelin Selected Hotels 2025 list, which is a curatorial signal rather than a starred distinction.
 Michelin's hotel programme sits separately from its restaurant guide and operates as an editorial recommendation layer, identifying properties that meet a threshold of quality and character across categories that range from grand palace hotels to smaller, independent properties.
 Michelin Selected placement without a star designation typically indicates a property that merits attention within its category and region without yet reaching the distinction tier occupied by a handful of French grands établissements.
 For context, that same Michelin framework selects hotels at the level of Le Bristol Paris and Hotel Du Cap-Eden-Roc at the upper end, and independent character-led properties at other points along the spectrum.
 La Tour Rose occupies the latter territory.

-Among Lyon's Michelin-tracked hotel options, the property sits in a peer set that includes Collège Hôtel and Académie on the Presqu'île, and Boscolo Lyon in the converted Hôtel-Dieu building.
+Among Lyon's Michelin-tracked hotel options, the property sits in a comparable set that includes Collège Hôtel and Académie on the Presqu'île, and Boscolo Lyon in the converted Hôtel-Dieu building.
 The differentiation between these properties is primarily geographic and architectural: Boscolo operates at a larger scale inside one of Lyon's great civic buildings; Collège Hôtel delivers a more deliberately minimal aesthetic on the Presqu'île; and La Tour Rose anchors itself in the residential, cobbled intimacy of the 5th arrondissement, where the immediate surroundings carry as much weight as the room itself.
 Travellers who prioritise easy Presqu'île access might weigh Hôtel de L'Abbaye as an alternative; those who want the Vieux Lyon experience concentrated will find fewer comparable addresses.

 Planning a Stay

 La Tour Rose is located at 22 rue du Bœuf in the 5th arrondissement, within the heart of Vieux Lyon's UNESCO-listed district.
 The nearest Métro access is the D line at Vieux Lyon station, which connects directly to Part-Dieu mainline station and places the rest of the city's transport network within reach.
 Lyon-Saint Exupéry Airport sits approximately 25 kilometres east of the city centre, with the Rhônexpress tramway linking the airport to Part-Dieu in around 30 minutes.
 Given the property's position in a pedestrianised and restricted-access area, arriving by car requires coordination; the medieval street grid is not navigable by standard vehicle beyond certain access points.
-Room categories and current rates are leading confirmed directly, as the property's configuration across the historic building produces variation in room character that is worth discussing before booking.
-For a broader view of Lyon's hotel and dining options, see our full Lyon restaurants guide.

 How It Stacks Up